 Adderall is a prescription stimulant medication under the category of stimulants.
 It operates similar to other addictive drugs like meth.
 Adderall increases dopamine and norepinephrine levels in the central nervous system.
 Doctors prescribe Adderall to treat symptoms of attention deficit hyperactivity disorder (ADHD) and narcolepsy.
 However, some people fake symptoms to get prescription medication.

 Stimulant abuse can lead to many emotional and mental side effects ranging from mild to severe.
-Depending on various factors these side effects may include, but are not limited to:
+Depending on various factors, these side effects of substance abuse may include, but are not limited to:

 - Irritability and restlessness

 - Violence toward oneself or other

 In addition to psychological side effects, stimulant abuse can also produce dangerous and unpleasant physical side effects.
 Physical side effects of abusing stimulants include:

 - Chest pain